melkor217/ayanami/README.md

 ## Roadmap

 - Write less ugly looking replacement for hlstatsx web
+    - Make it show a lot of data
+    - Make it fancy
 - Implement compatable MongoDB models
 - Replace hlstatsx daemon with a cool new one